unfunco/terraform-aws-oidc-github/README.md

 Terraform module to configure GitHub Actions as an IAM OIDC identity provider in AWS.
-OpenID Connect allows GitHub Actions workflows to access resources in AWS without requiring the AWS credentials to be stored long-lived GitHub secrets.
+OpenID Connect allows GitHub Actions workflows to access resources in AWS without requiring AWS credentials to be stored as long-lived GitHub secrets.

 ## 🔨 Getting started

 ### Requirements

+- [AWS Provider] 4.0+
+- [TLS Provider] 3.0+
 - [Terraform] 1.0+

 ### Installation and usage